KeanDelly/KeanDelly.com/_personal_projects/portfolio_website.md

 * HTML
 * CSS
+* Ruby
-* Javascript
+* Jeyll
-* PHP -> Since Removed
-* Git -> Using GitHub as a Store
-* GitHub Pages -> For Hosting
+* GitHub Repo & Pages
-* RSS -> For People who might want to keep up to date
+* RSS

+## Lessons Learned
+The biggest lessons learned on this project were how to use Ruby, Ruby Gems and the importance of being able to debug command line errors.

 ## Future Developments

-As someone who tends to work using an iterative process the exact future developments are unknown.
-Most likely they will involve fleshing out the site, such as Past Projects, Contact Details, etc. And Ultimately some form of overhaul if it ever gets too big, or I finally decided to give my graphic design career a second-glance.
+Having added the majority of previous work to the site, I am happy with the look and content of the site.
+As such I dont think there is a current need to develop the site further.
+This will allow me to work on new projects using the skills and abilities reflected upon in the sites creation.
+As such, updates will continue with the addition of new work, or ammendments to prior work.